oipwg/oip-pinbot/README.md

 `subtype`: The Subtype of Artifacts you wish to Pin.
 All others will be filtered out.
 If no subtype is provided, then PinBot will get all Subtypes of Artifacts.

 `pin_interval_minutes`: The interval (in minutes) that you wish to attempt new pins

+`OIPdURL`: The URL of the OIPd server you wish to use